Jane Garvey (aviation administrator): Political advisor and negotiator

 In the 2016 U.S. presidential election, Garvey was one of a handful of transportation policy advisers to Democratic Party presidential nominee Hillary Clinton.

 Other recent activity

 Garvey is the chairwoman of the Capital-to-Capital Coalition, which works to promote non-stop service between Beijing and Washington Dulles International Airport.
-She also serves on the board of United Continental Holdings.
-She is currently also chairman of Meridiam in North America, and has been a board member of MITRE since 2004.
+She is on the board of United Continental Holdings.
+She is chairman of Meridiam in North America, and has been a board member of MITRE since 2004.

 In 2014, Garvey, with former U.S. Transportation Secretary Ray LaHood, co-chaired a 22-member Transportation Reinvention Commission, an advisory commission convened to study problems of the New York Metropolitan Transportation Authority.